 Office of Marketing & Communications:

 Maria Lamarca Anderson

 Director of Communications

-Our communications team works to uncover and tell UW Bothell’s best stories that support our mission and brand.
+Our team works to uncover and tell UW Bothell’s best stories in support of our mission and goals.

 Share your story